 Medicare Conveniences Plans

-Medicare Advantage plans are different from Medicare supplements in that they offer several advantages.
-My clients should consider Medicare Advantage plans as an alternative to Original Medicare coverage.
-Original Medicare covers Parts A and BC.
-Medicare Advantage plans, also known as Part C or MA plans, are part of Original Medicare.
-Original Medicare is not covered by Medicare Advantage plans.
-Medicare Advantage plans must provide all the services Original Medicare provides.
+Medicare Advantage plans differ from Medicare Supplements in many ways.
+My clients often think of Medicare Advantage plans in addition to Original Medicare coverage.
+Original Medicare includes Parts A, B and Medicare Advantage plans are sometimes called Part C or MA plans.
+Original Medicare only covers Medicare Advantage.
+Medicare Advantage plans must also cover all services not covered by Original Medicare.

 Medicare Advantage plans can have a premium.
-These premiums can be very different.
-There are plans with a $0 monthly fee.
+These premiums are variable.
+Some plans have a $0 monthly cost.
 However, to be eligible for Medicare Advantage plans, the individual must still pay the Part B premium.
-Access to plans varies from one county.
-For example, a $0 monthly Premium Plan may be offered in one county, but not in another.
+Access to a plan varies by county.
+For example, in one county, a $0 monthly premium policy may be available.
+However, it may not be in another.